ZhenDeng/HotelWidget/README.md

 1. Using Visual Studios to open project

+2. Using Visual Code to open ClientApp folder and run npm install in console

-2. Run commandline ng build --watch in clientapp folder
+2. Run ng build --watch in console after packages installment finish

 3. Build the project and run